 I like to communicate things to people in the simplest way possible and teach people about the most interesting things that this universe has to offer.

-You can find me on Discord where I hang out in the BOINC Network server and drink tea on the weekend.
+You can find me on Discord where I hang out in the BOINC Network server.

 Don't have a good computer or want to donate your spare time?

 Join Zooniverse, a site for volunteer science!